Select Page

 Although the Government has released a draft law titled the General Scheme for Assisted Human Reproduction 2017, which will regulate this field once the Bill is passed, there is no legislation controlling AHR in Ireland.

-Surrogacy for LGBT couples in Ireland
+LGBT surrogacy in Ireland

 Adoption